 The intercollegiate athletics course will examine the development of athletics within American institutions of higher learning with an emphasis on prevailing issues affecting college athletics, including recruiting, realignment, pay for athletes, and reform.
+Previously listed as SAL536.

 SMGT537.
 Youth Sport (3).